bxparks/AceButton/README.md

 is so simple to understand.
 I could not be sure that I understood what the Apache License 2.0 meant.

+## Feedback and Support

+If you have any questions, comments, bug reports, or feature requests, please file a GitHub ticket or send me an email.
+I'd love to hear about how this software and its documentation can be improved.
+Instead of forking the repository to modify or add a feature for your own projects, let me have a chance to incorporate the change into the main repository so that your external dependencies are simpler and so that others can benefit.
+I can't promise that I will incorporate everything, but I will give your ideas serious consideration.

 ## Author

 Created by Brian T. Park (brian@xparks.net).